Antarctic Peninsula visitor sites: key points

 The Antarctic Peninsula is more than just the 'famous' sites.
 On my last trip, the flexible itinerary we visited one location so obscure that the Expedition Leader was the only person on board to have been there before: we all felt like we were on a true voyage of discovery together.

-Mike Poppe Antarctic Sales Manager
+Mike Poppe Antarctica Sales Specialist

 Top locations for continental landings